inconvergent/weird/docs/GRAPH.md

  ;                           4611686018427387903)
  ;                          &OPTIONAL))
  ;   Documentation:
- ;
  ;     return all spanning trees (if the graph is disjoint) of grph in a new graph.
  ;     if start is provided, it will return a spanning tree starting at start.
- ;
  ;   Source file: /data/x/weird/src/graph/mst-cycle.lisp
 ```

 #### GRAPH:GET-VERTS

 ```
-:missing:todo:
+return all vertices with at least one connected edge.

  ; GRAPH:GET-VERTS
  ;   [symbol]